udacity/create-your-own-adventure/english/run_out_the_door/run_out_the_door.md

-You immediately jump up and run out the nearest exit!

 You immediately jump up and run out the nearest [exit](../new-exit/new-exit.md)!

 You burst out the door and the entire world is in front of you.